jme/shannon-rust/README.md

  Reads bytes from files and characters from strings, calculates the result appropriately.
  Fairly quick; should churn though 100MB+ files in less than a second.

+ This is an update to a previous version posted last year.
+Since then rust has undergone many changes, including upheaval in the IO libraries, and those changes required some rewriting.

+ Also, the [original branch](https://github.com/jme/shannon-rust/tree/original) version included some variant methods of binning which have been reduced in the current branch (master) to only a plain buffer oriented function that is a similar as possible to the corresponding function of the original.

 ## howto
 Run from command line, passing in a string or, with the -f flag, a filename.